 - keep diaries and arrange appointments

-- schedule and attend meetings, create agendas and take minutes - shorthand may be required
+- schedule and attend meetings, create agendas and take minutes - shorthand may be required to do this

-- book meeting room and conference facilities
+- book meeting rooms and conference facilities

 - liaise with staff in other departments and with external contacts